xecrets/xecrets-licensing/docs/Xecrets.Licensing.Implementation.LicenseBlurb.md

 A text template for the case when the license is not valid for this product.

 ### Remarks
 Create an instance of the LicenseBlurb class, providing text templates.
-Where appropriate, use the following placeholders:
+Where appropriate, use the following
+placeholders:
-Literal "\n" - will be replaced by the appropriate new line for the environment
+Literal "\n" - will be replaced by the appropriate new line for the environment.
 {licensee} - will be replaced by the licensee from the license.
-{expiration} - will be replaced by the license expiration in InvariantCulture formatting
+{expiration} - will be replaced by the license expiration in InvariantCulture formatting.
 {product} - will be replaced by the product the license is valid for.
-///
 ### Methods

 <a name='Xecrets.Licensing.Implementation.LicenseBlurb.ToString()'></a>